A multifractional option pricing formula: The multifractional Black-Scholes model and its transition density function

 where the constant values $\mu$ and $\sigma$ represent the yearly drift and volatility for the instantaneous return, and $W_{t}$ an standard Gauss-Wiener process.
-In order to address ..., we replace $W_{t}$ by a multifractional Brownian motion $W_{t\left(h\right)}$:
+Now in order to equipped it with a time-varying long memory, we replace $W_{t}$ by a multifractional Brownian motion $W_{t\left(h\right)}$:

 The Holderian function of the mBm $W_{t(h)}$; i.e., $H(t)$, is assumed known and time-deterministic (see for example ref. \citep{corlay2014multifractional} for the case of a time-dependent sinusoidal function).